Why become a member of UMHAN?

 - Members meetings, which include guest speakers, training, and networking and development opportunities.

-- Access to members only area on the UMHAN website containing workshop/ training resources; publications, guidance and position statements; self-help apps, books and useful resources; tools and templates and much more…
+- Access to members only areas on the UMHAN website containing workshop/ training resources; publications, guidance and position statements; self-help apps, books and useful resources; tools and templates and much more…

 - Access to discounted Public Liability insurance (mentors only)